Today In History logo TIH

 1980

-Saudia Flight 163 caught fire after landing safely at Riyadh airport on August 19, 1980, but the crew delayed evacuation for over three minutes.
-All 301 people aboard died from smoke inhalation, trapped inside the aircraft.
-The disaster led to worldwide changes in aircraft emergency evacuation procedures.
+Saudia Flight 163 caught fire in the cargo hold during flight and managed to land safely at Riyadh airport, but the crew's decision to delay evacuation for over three minutes after stopping on the runway proved fatal.
+All 301 people aboard died from smoke inhalation and fire while still trapped inside the Lockheed L-1011 aircraft.
+The disaster was the deadliest single-aircraft accident in aviation history at that time and led to worldwide reforms in cabin crew emergency training and evacuation procedures.

 1980